Jump to recipe →

 Pin this recipe now to save it for later

 Tex-Mex dinners are always a winner, whether it’s Taco Stuffed Shells, Taco Casserole, or classic Quick & Easy 20-Minute Tacos.
 This crescent roll taco bake is certainly no exception!
-It takes all those Tex-Mex flavors we love and loads them into a casserole dish.
+It takes all those Tex-Mex flavors we love and loads them into a casserole dish with a buttery crescent rolls making an irresistible easy dinner.

-With minimal effort and maximum flavor, crescent roll taco bake is sure to become your family’s new favorite meal.
-It’s great for a weeknight dinner, game day gathering, or even a potluck.
+With minimal effort and maximum flavor, crescent roll taco bake with ground beef is sure to become your family’s new favorite meal.
+It’s great for an easy weeknight dinner, a game-day gathering, or even as a quick potluck recipe.
 Plus it comes together quickly, with easy, everyday ingredients.
 We love that!

 See recipe card below this post for ingredient quantities and full instructions.